JanWelker/bootc-tests/README.md

 1. Check the workflow logs in GitHub Actions
 2. Verify the Containerfile syntax
 3. Ensure base image availability
+4. Verify that all required GitHub Secrets are configured:
+   - `ADMIN_USERNAME`
+   - `ADMIN_PASSWORD`
+   - `SSH_PUBLIC_KEY`
+5. Check that the secrets contain valid values (no special characters that might break shell substitution)

 ### ISO Boot Issues